 There are many ways to remove skin lesions successfully for a fresh and unblemished look.
 Often a procedure can be performed during an office visit using only a local anesthetic or numbing agent.
 If you have a mole or other lesion you would like removed, or diagnosed, contact our office for a consultation.

 Your Appearance Matter To Us

 There is no vanity in wanting to look your best.
 Personal aesthetics is a message that underscores who you are and also your regard for others.
 This is why Dr. Flugstad and Dr. Rivet are passionate about achieving the finest natural results that improve your overall quality of life.
 Their professionalism is backed by board certification from the American Board of Plastic Surgery and Fellowship training in aesthetic surgery.

-You owe it to yourself to meet with Dr. Flugstad and Dr. Rivet about scar revision in Denton.
+You owe it to yourself to meet with Dr. Flugstad and Dr. Rivet about scar revision.
 Contact our office for a consultation at (940) 353-5801.